-RF testing of terminals in FR2 is usually done by OTA because it is difficult to connect cables and connectors.
+RF testing of terminals in FR2 uses over-the-air (OTA) testing because it is challenging to connect cables and connectors.

-3GPP OTA testing is specified in TS38.521-2.
-For this measurement, a gNB emulator that generates simulated radio signals from the base station toward the terminal, and a channel model emulator that simulates transmission space characteristics as necessary, and a frequency converter from several GHz to FR2 are used.
+Specification TS38.521-2 identifies OTA testing for 3GPP.For this measurement, you need to use a gNB emulator that generates simulated radio signals from the base station toward the terminal, a channel model emulator that simulates transmission space characteristics, and a frequency converter from several GHz to FR2.
 A radio head and an anechoic box are required.
 In addition, the measurement evaluation in Chapter 5 describes the evaluation of terminal characteristics using this equipment.